Part horticulturist, part extreme gardener, I inform, engage, and make it FUN!

 Here are the gardening talks that I currently offer.
-Suitable for green and brown thumbs:
+Suitable for green and black thumbs:

 No Guff Vegetable Gardening

-I No Guff Vegetable Gardening follow the no-guff approach of my book, sharing my favourite vegetable crops, talking about easy-to-grow crops for the busy gardener, exploring lesser-known vegetable crops, and giving great ideas for growing vegetables in small spaces.
+I follow the no-guff approach of my best-selling book No Guff Vegetable Gardening, sharing my favourite vegetable crops, talking about easy-to-grow crops for the busy gardener, exploring lesser-known vegetable crops, and giving great ideas for growing vegetables in small spaces.
 Leave this talk with an understanding of how to make vegetable gardening simple, fun, and practical.
 No Guff!

 Edibles in Urban Landscapes

 The days of veggiephobia are over.
 Have a visually stunning garden and eat it too.
 Front yard or back, incorporate edibles into your existing garden beds if you don't have space for a stand-alone vegetable garden.
 If you have thought of a front yard veggie garden but weren’t sure how to start, or want to find out how to mix in a few tomato plants with your perennials, this talk is for you.
 If you’ve ever wanted to grow edibles, but need inspiration, this talk is for you.

 You don’t need an acreage to grow lots of your own veg—and this inspiring talk will give you lots of ideas about how to maximize production from a small space.
 Get ideas for unique containers, find out about vertical gardening, see how easy it is to grow a rooftop garden, and get practical pointers about plant care.
 If you’ve ever wondered if it’s really possible to harvest lots from a small space, this talk is for you.